 Danish Fuel is able to offer this guarantee because we source only the best available components and utilize a handmade production process in our state-of-the-art workshop.
 After all, there’s a certain satisfaction in knowing your Danish Fuel item can be passed down to the next generation, and our limited lifetime warranty ensures it will be.

 WHO WE ARE

 A strong team is essential behind every successful design.
-We make the designs in 5 different locations in Denmark.
+Frank is the guy who started Danish Fuel.
+We now make the designs in 5 different locations in Denmark.
 More than 20 people has their hands on the designs from beginning to the end.
 We offer 2 years of warranty on all designs.
-Nowadays we offer more than 60 combinations for putting your own unique Danish Fuel Jerry Can together.
-All products are Made in Denmark
+You´ll have more than 60 combinations of putting your own unique Danish Fuel Jerry Can together.
+All products are Made in Denmark.

 Note to self: If we only knew what a journey and challenges, we were facing back in 2010, we probably wouldn’t have started to turn the idea of making a High-end Bar Cabinet from an old Jerry Can, into reality.
 But, at the time we were a little naive and was thinking, “How hard can it be to make a table?
 It´s just a plate and four pieces of wood for the legs, right?”